lifeparticle/Ruby-Cheatsheet/README.md

 true
 ```

-You can have your own boolean methods
+You can have your own boolean methods.

 ```ruby
 def is_vowel?(char)